Alternate Rogue: Expanded

 When you fall at least 5 feet then hit a creature with a melee weapon attack, your attack qualifies for Sneak Attack, so long as you do not have disadvantage on your attack roll.

-When you hit with this attack, the target must succeed on a Strength saving throw against your Exploit save DC or it falls Prone.
+Once on each of your turns when you hit with this attack, your target must succeed on a Strength saving throw or fall Prone.
 Targets larger than you have advantage on their save.

 Death From Above